 Washington: One Square Inch of Silence, Hoh River Trail, Forks

 The One Square Inch of Silence is the quietest place on earth.
 The mossy area was designated on Earth Day 2005 to protect the space from harsh human noise and, instead, highlight the sounds of nature.
 The area is part of Olympic National Park which is open 24 hours a day year-round, although some roads, campgrounds, and facilities are open seasonally.

 The park’s name stems from the amber waters of Blackwater Falls—a 75-foot cascade of water “tinted by the tannic acid of fallen hemlock and red spruce needles.”
 The falls are accessible from various viewing platforms year-round.

 The quaint little town of Princeton has lots to offer visitors looking for a short and calming getaway.
 It’s the home to one of the largest flea markets in the state with many antique stores too.
 Meanwhile, nature lovers can swim, kayak, and fish in the nearby Fox and Mecan rivers.

 Wyoming: Periodic Spring, Swift Creek Canyon in Star Valley, Afton

 This spring is unique because it completely stops flowing for a few minutes at regular intervals.
 There are only a handful of similar springs in the world—and the one close to Afton is said to be the largest.
 The spring is part of the Bridger-Teton National Forest, and picnic tables are nearby.
-Next, check out the most popular travel destinations right now.
+Next, check out the best budget travel destinations of 2019.